BlocProtocol/BLOC-wiki/docs/about/TRAAKX-beta.md

 You can do extra money just by doing what you love !
 Your favorite sport.
 Upload your run on **TRAAKX** and get rewarded in [BLOC](http://bloc.money) crypto currency.
 Simple as that !
 In the same time you will increase awareness and engage your fans in a completely new way to follow your best session like never before !

 ![TRAAKX iPhone Beta](images/traakx/TRAAKX-iphone-beta.jpg)

-## **Future of TRAAKX**

-Once the iPhone app will be available on the app store it will be already a huge progress.
-Then we will have to work on implementing the new features of TRAAKX to include the blockchain layer part.
-This is still a long time process but we are on the right path.

-Are you ready for the challenge ?
-Dream big.
-Ride bigger with TRAAKX and BLOC.